lividhen/Luma3DS/README.md

 Since v8.0, Luma3DS has its own in-game menu, triggerable by <kbd>L+Down+Select</kbd> (see the [release notes](https://github.com/LumaTeam/Luma3DS/releases/tag/v8.0)).

-This fork impliments the brightness tweaks from DullPointer'fork into Nanquita's 3gx-loader branch of their fork.
+This fork impliments the brightness tweaks from DullPointer's fork into Nanquita's 3gx-loader branch of their fork.
 Wow that was a mouthful 😂.
 This can load 3gx files, but it cannot be used with CTGP-7 as that requires a specific firm file to avoid cheating as much as possible.
 You can add the firm that works with CTGP-7 to the chain loader menu, and boot that when you want to play it.
 #
 ### Compiling